Health Insurance FAQ

-The Enroll – Waive process for students returning for the fall semester opens on June 13, 2022 and closes on August 26, 2022.
+The Enroll – Waive process for students returning for the fall semester opens on May 1, 2023 and closes on May 31, 2023.
 The Health Insurance Enroll – Waive process is accessed through Garnet Gateway and administered by the Wellfleet Insurance Group.
 To complete this process, click on the Student Health Insurance Plan (SHIP) under the To-Do List on Garnet Gateway.
-This process is completed annually during the summer.
+This process is completed annually during the spring and summer.

 Students who do not complete the Enroll-Waive process by the appropriate date listed above will be automatically enrolled in the SHIP and charged the premium.

 International students cannot decline coverage unless they are insured under a U.S. plan.